sergiomdl77/cs471-traffic-intersection-thread-locks/README.md

 The OS/161 distribution contains a full operating system source tree (provided to me in order to complete this project), including some utility programs and libraries.

-This project was created to put into practice our my knowledge on synchronization of threads.
+This project was created to put into practice my knowledge on synchronization of threads.
 The language used for this project was C.

 Project Summary: